 Derby, CT 06418

 Innovator DisclosuresMr.
-Powanda has not indicated whether he has financial interests or business/professional affiliations relevant to the work described in this profile.
+Roberts reported having no financial interests or business/professional affiliations relevant to the work described in this profile.

 ResultsGriffin Hospital has not attempted to quantify a direct relationship between outcomes and facility design because improvements in outcomes may relate to a variety of other factors as well (e.g., clinician and staff performance, systems of care, and targeted improvement initiatives).
-Hospital administrators believe, however, that the facility design—particularly the decentralized nursing stations—has contributed to low infection rates, fewer calls to nurses, higher patient satisfaction, a reduction in malpractice claims, an increase in patient admissions, better financial performance, and recognition of the hospital as an excellent place to work.
-Selected results are as follows (other results are available at http://www.griffinhealth.org):
+Hospital administrators believe, however, that the patient-centered design—particularly the decentralized nursing stations—has contributed to declines in infection rates, higher quality and patient satisfaction, fewer calls to nurses, a reduction in malpractice claims, an increase in patient volumes, and better financial performance.
+It has also been a significant factor in Griffin receiving numerous awards recognizing its high-quality care and excellent work environment.
+Selected results are as follows (other results are available at www.griffinhealth.org):

-Moderate: The evidence consists of before-and-after comparisons of key outcomes measures, including patient satisfaction, patient calls to nurses, admissions, malpractice claims, and financial indicators.
-The evidence also consists of post-implementation Hospital Consumer Assessment of Healthcare Providers and Systems survey scores and infection rates.
+Moderate: The evidence consists of pre- and post-implementation comparisons of key outcomes measures, including infection rates, patient satisfaction, patient calls to nurses, inpatient admissions, outpatient visits, malpractice claims, and financial indicators.
+The evidence also consists of post-implementation performance on Centers for Medicare & Medicaid Services (CMS) core measures and the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, along with various designations and awards received by the hospital.

-- Fewer calls to the nurse: The incidence of patients pressing the nurse call button has been reduced by 40 percent since the nursing stations were decentralized.
+- Fewer calls to the nurse: The incidence of patients pressing the nurse call button has fallen by 40 percent since the nursing stations were decentralized.

-- Reduction in malpractice claims: The number of claims against the hospital dropped from 32 in 1996 to 18 in 2005, a decline of more than 43 percent during a period when annual discharges increased by 40 percent.
+- Fewer malpractice claims: Griffin Hospital’s commitment to a patient-centered care philosophy and its focus on patient safety as a cornerstone of high-quality care have resulted in a dramatic reduction in malpractice insurance claims and losses.
+The number of claims against the hospital dropped from 32 in 1996 to 18 in 2005, a decline of more than 43 percent during a period when annual discharges increased by 40 percent.
+Since 2006, the average number of claims per year has fallen much further (to two), although other factors, including implementation of a Quality Council structure, have also contributed to this decline.
+(Updated August 2013.)

-- Better financial performance: Annual net patient revenue increased from $81.5 million in 2003 to $109.1 million in 2007; information provided in August 2010 indicates that annual net patient revenue increased to $113 million in 2009.
-Net patient revenue growth has averaged 9 percent annually since 1999.
-The hospital has also had revenues exceed expenses every year since 1999, with the exception of 2003, when the inpatient psychiatry unit was closed for renovation.
+- Better financial performance: According to information supplied in August 2013, annual net patient revenue increased from $81.5 million in 2003 to $120 million in 2012, averaging about 4.4 percent annual growth over that period.
+Hospital revenues have exceeded expenses every year from 1999 to 2011, with the exception of 2003, when the inpatient psychiatry unit was closed for renovation.
+(Updated August 2013.)

 Context of the InnovationGriffin Hospital is a nonprofit community hospital located in Derby, CT, that is licensed for 160 beds and 20 bassinets; the hospital serves a six-town area with a population of 105,000.
 The patient redesign program was implemented in response to the aforementioned situation facing the hospital in the early to mid-1980s—that is, an aging facility that was leading to declining market share and patient satisfaction.
 Hospital board members and administrators considered the possibility of closure or merger with one of seven nearby competitors, but ultimately decided to differentiate Griffin by adopting the Planetree patient-centered model of care and design in 1992.
 Planetree (http://www.planetree.org), founded in 1978, provides education and information about holistic, humanizing models of patient-centered care.